misael-diaz/JTriangles/README.md

 mkdir bin
 ```

+Note that the Java compiler won't create it for you so this is a mandatory step.

 Then issue the following instructions to the Java compiler:

 ```sh
 javac -d bin ./src/com/midiaz/*/*.java ./src/com/midiaz/JTriangle.java
 ```

-Upon completion the classes are going to be located in the binaries directory `bin`.
+Upon a successful build all the classes are going to be located in the binaries directory `bin`.

 You should obtain the same directory hierarchy as shown here: